Q. How do I quote different sources in the same sentence?

 Synthesizing is the use of multiple sources in one paraphrased sentence or paragraph to make a strong point.

 If you paraphrase multiple sources in the same sentence, you should include each source in the citation.
-Separate sources using semi-colons (;) and create the citation in the normal style (Name, Source Number).
+Separate sources using semi-colons (;) and create the in-text citation in the normal style (Name, Source Number).

 Example